AnyLog-co/documentation/10- Edge Data Manager/99- [deprecated] Remote CLI .md

  | 2026-04-17 |                | file creation    |  |
 --->

+> **Note:** This page merges and replaces the deprecated *Remote-CLI* documentation.
+Remote-CLI was AnyLog's earlier web interface for executing REST requests against the network; the Remote GUI is its successor (React frontend + FastAPI backend).
+Deployment steps below are carried over from the Remote-CLI doc — double-check the paths, image names, and pod/volume names against the current `deployments/` repo before relying on them, since they haven't been re-verified against the new project layout.

 > **Audience:** This page covers the internal architecture of the Remote GUI and is primarily intended for developers extending or contributing to it.
 For end-user usage, refer to the GUI itself.